patch testing on wrist

 The Economics of Patch Testing

-While patch testing might seem like it slows down your skincare journey, it actually saves money in the long run.
-Consider the true cost of skipping this step:
+Patch testing might feel like it slows down your skincare journey, but it saves money in the long run.
+Consider the true cost of skipping it:

 • Wasted money on products you can’t use

-• Additional products needed to calm reactive skin
+• Additional products needed to comfort reactive skin

 • Potential dermatologist visits for severe reactions

-When you patch test consistently, you build a collection of products you can rely on, reducing waste and increasing satisfaction with your skincare routine.
+Test consistently and you build a shelf of products you can rely on, with less waste and more satisfaction.

 When Patch Testing Isn’t Enough

-Sometimes, even careful patch testing doesn't prevent reactions.
-Your skin might tolerate a product in small amounts but react when used over larger areas or for extended periods.
-This is why it's important to:
+Sometimes even careful patch testing doesn’t prevent a reaction.
+Your skin might tolerate a product in small amounts but react when it’s used over larger areas or for extended periods.
+That’s why it’s smart to:

-• Start with limited use even after successful patch testing
+• Start with limited use even after a successful patch test

 • Pay attention to cumulative effects over time